jeannemargaretguzon/Member-Management-System-Cobol/README.md

 # Member-Management-System-Cobol

-Polytechnic Univeristy of the Philippines
+Polytechnic University of the Philippines
 Bachelor of Science in Information Technology 2-5 Member Management System